Social Security

 As an employee, you’ll see the money coming out of each paycheck on a line that reads “FICA.”
 The FICA tax rate is subject to change from one year to the next, but currently, you’ll pay 6.2 percent of your earnings to Social Security, while your employer kicks in another 6.2 percent.
 That means 12.4 percent of your earnings is going into the Social Security program, with only 6.2 percent paid by you.

-But the current FICA rate doesn’t just include your Social Security contributions.
+However, the current FICA rate doesn't just include your Social Security contributions.
 You’ll need to also put money into Medicare.
 Currently, you’ll see 1.45 percent withdrawn from our pay to go toward Medicare, and your employer will pay another 1.45 percent.

 Your annual income also impacts how much FICA you pay.
 If you earn more than $200,000 in a tax year, your employer has to withhold another 0.9 percent from your pay for Medicare.
 But the good news is, if you earn $142,800, you’ll only pay Social Security tax on the first $142,800 for 2021.

-But what if you’re self-employed?
-If you don’t have an employer, there’s no one to handle FICA on your behalf.
+But what if you're self-employed?
+If you don't have an employer, no one can handle FICA on your behalf.
 You’ll need to pay the FICA percentage on your earnings, 15.3 percent, in something called a self-employment tax.
 This 15.3 percent includes 12.4 percent for Social Security and 2.9 percent for Medicare.
 The IRS advises you to pay taxes on your earnings in quarterly installments, called estimated taxes, to avoid owing penalties at tax times.

 History of FICA